montagejs/montagejs.org/docs/hello-montagejs.md

 ## MontageJS Basics

 MontageJS application development is divided into a development (creating the application) phase and a production (optimizing the application) phase.
 In development, you assemble an application out of encapsulated components.
-These components are stored in the ui directory of your project and identified by a .reel suffix (see Figure 2).
+These components are stored in the ui directory of your project and identified by a .mod suffix (see Figure 2).

 <figure>
 	<img class="img--66" src="/images/docs/hello-montagejs/fig02.jpg" alt="Default application starter template." style="width: 380px;">